react-native-community/discussions-and-proposals/proposals/0000-add-support-for-css-color-function.md

 ## Motivation

 Since most new devices support wider gamut color spaces, React Native should support them as well.
-The Display P3 color space has had native support since Android 8.0 and iOS 9.3.
+The DisplayP3 color space has had native support since Android 8.0 and iOS 9.3.
 The color() function was introduced with [CSS Color Module Level 4](https://www.w3.org/TR/css-color-4/#color-function), much of which is already implemented in React Native.
-Also Flutter [recently added support](https://github.com/flutter/flutter/issues/55092) for Display P3 on iOS with plans to follow up with support for Android and then the framework itself.
+Flutter also [recently added support](https://github.com/flutter/flutter/issues/55092) for DisplayP3 on iOS with plans to follow up with support for Android and then the framework itself.
+Support for DisplayP3 colors can improve the quality of React Native apps by providing developers a wider range of available colors to use and is aligned with React Native's mission to provide the same look and feel as the underlying native platforms.

 ## Detailed design